-AP Microeconomics 12
+AP Psychology 12

-The AP Microeconomics course provides students with an understanding of the principles of economics as they apply to individual decision-making units, including individual households and firms.
-The course examines the theory of consumer behavior, the theory of the firm, and the behavior of profit-maximizing firms under various market structures.
-Students evaluate the efficiency of the outcomes with respect to price, output, consumer surplus, and producer surplus.
-They examine the behaviors of households and businesses in factor markets, and learn how the determination of factor prices, wages, interest, and rent influence the distribution of income in a market economy (Source: AP College Board).
-This is a very challenging course in terms of content and time, and the successful student will spend a minimum of 4 hours a week on homework and reading outside of class.
+The AP Psychology course is designed to introduce students to the systematic and scientific study of the behaviour and mental processes of human beings and other animals.
+Students are exposed to the psychological facts, principles, and phenomena associated with each of the major subfields within psychology.
+They also learn about the ethics and methods psychologists use in their science and practice (Source: AP College Board).
+This is a very challenging course in terms of content and time, and the successful student will spend a minimum of four (4) hours a week on homework and reading outside of class.
 Attendance is compulsory.
 AP final exams are conducted in May.
 Students who score 3/5 or above on the final exam may be able to gain a first-year credit at university.